What is Early Intervention (EI)?

-Early Intervention (EI) focuses on decreasing the effects of a delay or disability so children and families have tools to increase success as they grow and participate in their daily living activities.
+Early intervention (EI) focuses on decreasing the effects of a delay or disability so children and families have tools to increase success as they grow and participate in their daily living activities.

-Research shows that Early Intervention lessens the negative effects of a child’s developmental delay and/or disability and improves learning outcomes for that child.
+Research shows that early intervention lessens the negative effects of a child’s developmental delay and/or disability and improves learning outcomes for that child.

 The Early Intervention Model

-An Early Intervention program should address 5 areas of development:
+An Early intervention program should address 5 areas of development:

-Cognitive development (includes thinking, reasoning, problem solving)
+• Cognitive development: thinking, reasoning, problem solving

-Adaptive development (includes eating and dressing/self care)
+• Adaptive development: eating and dressing/self care

 Services Included in Early Intervention